Mahe94/DownloadIt/README.md

 # DownloadIt
-Python script to download audio files from http://www.gamethemesongs.com.
+Python script to download the complete audio files of any game present in http://www.gamethemesongs.com.
 This script is intented for Linux only.

 ## Installation
 Open the folder containing the downloadIt.py script.
 Open terminal and type the following command